 What Veggies To Plant In Autumn & Winter

 According to Mr Fothergill’s Seasonal Planting Guide, now is a great time to be planting broccoli, cauliflower, carrots and spinach, to be harvested in winter.
+Winter planting offers the benefit of growing a variety of vegetables that thrive in cooler temperatures.
+Selecting and maintaining cabbages properly can lead to a healthier crop, as they require specific fertilization and are susceptible to pests.
 See the below guide for more information on the best times to plant winter veggies in Perth:

 Guide for Sowing Winter Vegetable and Herb Seeds in Perth